-B1 Institutional Enrollment - Men and Women
+B1.
+Institutional Enrollment - Men and Women

-Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 19, 2022.
+Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-- · Note: Report students formerly designated as "first professional" in the graduate cells. - · For information on reporting study abroad students please see: This Document at NCES.GOV - · If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - In cases where gender information is not provided, please distribute across the two-binary categories.
+- ✓ Note: Report students formerly designated as "first professional" in the graduate cells. - ✓ For information on reporting study abroad students please see: https://nces.ed.gov/ipeds/pdf/ Reporting\Study\Abroad\Students.pdf - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ In cases where gender information is not provided, please distribute across the two-binary categories. - ✓ Dual Enrollment: If your institution enrolls high school students in college courses for credit either within a dual enrollment program or outside of a dual enrollment program, you may report the unduplicated count as part of the fullor part-time "All other undergraduates" section.

-FULL-TIME PART-TIME
+FUI L-TIME PART-TIME

-Men Women Another Gender Men Women Another Gender
+Men Women Another Gender Unknown Men Women Another Gender Unknown

-Undergraduates
+Undergraduate Students L Indergradua te Student ts

-Degree-seeking, first-time, first-
+Degree-seeking, first- time, first-year students

-vear 316 472 0 4 7 0

-Other first-year, degree-seeking 119 147 0 32 56 0
+Other first-year, degree- seeking students

-All other degree-seeking 859 1,474 0 223 316 0
+All other degree-seeking undergraduate students

-Total degree-seeking 1,294 2,093 0 259 379 0
+Total degree-seeking undergraduate students

-All other undergraduates enrolled 3 2 0 211 237 0
+All other undergraduates enrolled in credit courses

-Total undergraduates 1,297 2,095 0 470 616 0

-Graduate
+Total Undergraduate Students

+Graduate Students Graduate S Students ·

-Degree-seeking, first-time 14 85 0 37 153 0
+Degree-seeking, first-time

-All other degree-seeking 5 57 0 69 251 0
+All other degree-seeking

-All other graduates enrolled in 0 1 0 22 139 0
+All other graduates enrolled in credit courses

-Total graduate 19 143 0 128 543 0

-Total all students 1,316 2,238 0 598 1,159 0
+Total Graduate Students

+Total All Students